HelpingGroup/Crane/README.md

 ### v0.2 - User Permissions & Platform-Specific Variations

+- Add the ability to include hashtags to posts.
 - Introduce user roles and permissions.
 - Limit users who can approve posts to managers.
 - Creating custom and varying posts for different platforms.

 ### v0.3 - API Integration

+- Calendar view on the Collaborate dashboard page.
 - Users (managers) can edit user roles and permission groups.
 - Scheduled posts will be automatically shared to their respective platforms, given that the post is approved by a manager before the publish date.